 Do I need an Attorney?
-In Oregon the insurance company has 30 days after you submit your demand letter and evidence (a diminished value appraisal) to respond with a reasonable settlement.
+In Oregon the insurance company you may click to view source which has 30 days after you submit your demand letter and evidence (a diminished value appraisal) to respond with a reasonable settlement.
 Most clients prefer to negotiate with the insurance company during those 30 days before obtaining an attorney.
-Over 95% of our clients settle without an attorney’s involvement, many times up to 100% of the claim.
+Over 95% of our clients settle without the involvement of DUI attorney Patrick B. Courtney, many times up to 100% of the claim.
 The majority of the other 5% have claims over $10,000, which are harder to settle.
 If you have not received a fair offer by the end of the 30 days, under ORS.
 20.080, the insurance company may be on the hook for reasonable attorney fees if you prevail in court just one cent over their offer.
 And you may be able to still collect 100% of your claim.
 FYI, very few diminished value claims end in court.
 Approximately 99% are settled out of court.

 Beware many of the online Diminished Value Companies that are actually Attorneys.
 These companies will say you’ll pay nothing up front until they settle.
 Reality is you’ll be receiving pennies on the dollar in most cases and may even still owe them after the claim is settled.
 Most of these companies work on a contingency of 20-45%, plus “incidentals”.
 Incidentals may include appraisals, inspections, expert witnesses and even copies.
 These are marked up by the law office.
 Here’s an example: